grafana/loki/operator/docs/operator/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>RessourceAttributes contains the configuration for resource attributes
+<p>IndexedResourceAttributes contains the global configuration for resource attributes
 to store them as index labels or Structured Metadata or drop them altogether.</p>
 </td>
 </tr>